nf-core/website/markdown/usage/tutorials/nf_core_tutorial.md

 The output shows the latest version number, when that was released.
 If the pipeline has been pulled locally using Nextflow, it tells you when that was and whether you have the latest version.

-If you supply additional keywords after the command, the listed pipeline will be filtered.
+If you supply additional keywords after the command, the listed pipelines will be filtered.
 Note that this searches more than just the displayed output, including keywords and description text.
 The `--sort` flag allows you to sort the list (default is by most recently released) and `--json` gives JSON output for programmatic use.

 ### Exercise 2 (listing pipelines)

 * Use the help flag to print the list command usage
-* List all pipelines
+* List all available nf-core pipelines
 * Sort pipelines alphabetically, then by popularity (stars)
 * Fetch one of the pipelines using `nextflow pull`
 * Use `nf-core list` to see if the pipeline you pulled is up to date